America's Largest Classroom, the Nation's Largest Stage,

 - PBS’s broadcast signal is uniquely important to the 3.2 million American television households that lack access to cable or the internet.
 (Source: Nielsen NPOWER Feb 2020 Universe Estimates, HHLD Internet Access (Post Aug 2017) = No AND Cable Status = Broadcast Only)

 - PBS Passport is a member benefit, available through local stations, that provides extended on-demand access to current and past programs.
-As of February 2020, there have been 2.4 million Passport activations.
-Usage of the service continues to grow, with monthly streams up +48% in 2018-19 compared to the prior season.
-(PBS MVAULT database, Dec 2015-Feb 2020; Google Analytics for streaming, Oct 2018-Sep 2019)
+As of April 2020, there have been 2.6 million Passport activations.
+Keyed by WORLD ON FIRE, BAPTISTE, and BEECHAM HOUSE, April 2020 marked a record month for Passport activations, users, and streams.
+(PBS MVAULT database, Dec 2015-Apr 2020; Google Analytics for streaming, Apr 2020)